W9KSB/W9KSB-Rotctld-Serial-Bridge/README.md

 This controller:

 -   Emulates the **Yaesu GS-232 command language**
--   Receives commands from SatPC32 over USB serial
+-   Receives commands from SatPC32 over USB serial virtual com port
 -   Translates them
 -   Forwards position commands over the network to a rotctld-compatible rotor